marcuslull/DSA/src/main/java/Notes/Notes.md

 * Modulo and integer division can be handy in so many places
 * When parsing arrays sometimes you can break them into a prefix array and a postfix array
   * prefix being everything before the target index. postfix being everything after.
+* Another strategy can be filling buckets according to some conditional
+  * Great for finding increasing or decreasing numbers

 ## Bitwise
 * Binary has patterns try to use them when solving binary problems